Atif-24/Library-Management-System/README.md

 To run the Library Management System on your local machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/library-management.git`
-2. Compile the program using a C++ compiler.
+1. Compile the program using a C++ compiler.
-3. Run the compiled program.
+2. Run the compiled program.

 ## Usage